akifsonmez/zod-practices/README.md

 # zod-practices
-Som zod practices, just out of curiosity
+Some zod practices, just out of curiosity